flexible-agency/.github/profile/README.md

-# Helping your first company take flight
+# Helping your company take flight

 We help startups get off the ground by providing personal advice and crafting the tech that powers social enterprises in education, retail and hospitality.